 Various oscillator types offer the user a wide range of functions according to their various application requirements.
 The flexible features of the oscillator functions ensure that the best optimisation can be achieved in terms of speed and power saving.
-Oscillator selections and operation are selected through the relevant control registers.
+Oscillator selections and operation are selected through a combination of configuration options and relevant control registers.